Ben Brading 5 min read

 Insights from business energy monitoring can directly reduce energy costs in three ways:

-• Efficiency savings – Every kWh of energy saved through improved efficiency directly translates into cheaper commercial gas or business electricity prices.
+• Efficiency savings – Every kWh of energy saved through improved efficiency translates into lower commercial gas rates or business electricity prices.

-• Flexing energy consumption – Live reporting of energy costs allows you to adjust energy consumption to cheaper off-peak periods in your business energy contract.
+• Flexing energy consumption – Live reporting of energy costs allows you to adjust energy consumption to cheaper off-peak periods in your business energy contract and use schemes like the demand flexibility service.

-• Demand Optimisation – Business energy monitoring records half-hourly demand data at your sites, enabling you to monitor demand against your agreed business electricity connection capacity and avoid excess capacity charges.
+• Demand optimisation – Business energy monitoring records half-hourly demand data at your sites.
+This enables you to monitor maximum demand against your agreed-upon electricity connection capacity to avoid excess capacity charges.

 Energy cost reporting and forecasting